tasfik222/Shark_Anticheat/Red Eye Anticheat/README.md

 | 15 | **Thread tampering (Guardian)** | Watchdog checks whether monitoring threads were suspended or terminated | Reports and attempts to resume suspended threads |
 | 16 | **Runtime heartbeat** | Periodically posts running status | Reports that the tool remains active |

 > ⚠️ These are the carried-over detections inherited from Shark AntiCheat v1.0.0.
-If the Red Eye rebuild has added, removed, or changed any detection module, update this table to match the actual `SHARK_AntiCheat.cpp` / `SHARK_Guardian.cpp` source before publishing — this file should always reflect the real code, not the previous version's assumptions.
+If the Red Eye rebuild has added, removed, or changed any detection module, update this table to match the actual `Red_Eye_-_AntiCheat_for_HD-Player.cpp` / `RedEye_Guardian.cpp` source before publishing — this file should always reflect the real code, not the previous version's assumptions.

 ---